emer/gosl/README.md

 //gosl: end <filename>
 ```
 where the HLSL shader code is commented out in the .go file -- it will be copied into the target filename and uncommented.
-The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code.
+The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code (though using a separate `.hlsl` file is preferable in this case).

-Pass filenames, directory names, or Go package paths (e.g., `github.com/goki/mat32/fastexp.go` loads just that file from the given package) to `gosl` command for files to process -- files without any `//gosl:` comment directives will be skipped up front before any expensive processing, so it is not a problem to specify entire directories where only some files are relevant.
+For `.hlsl` files, their filename is used to determine the `shaders` destination file name, and they are automatically appended to the end of the corresponding `.hlsl` file generated from the `Go` files -- this is where the `main` function and associated global variables should be specified.

-Usage:
+# Usage

 	gosl [flags] [path ...]